m3db/m3/doc/sharding.md

 ### Shard state

-Each shard will have the following data:
+Each shard has the following data:

 ```
 Shard struct {